corpusops/corpusops.bootstrap/doc/projects/vagrant.md

 - Common setup is in [hacking/vagrant](https://github.com/corpusops/corpusops.bootstrap/tree/master/hacking/vagrant)

 ## Install Vagrant for corpusops
-- We provide disposable dev environments provisined via the corpusops project [corpusops](https://github.com/corpusops/corpusops.bootstrap.git)
+- We provide disposable dev environments provisioned via the corpusops framework [corpusops](https://github.com/corpusops/corpusops.bootstrap.git)
 - First thing you need is to clone recursivly your project code inside a dedicated folder which will host the vm.